-□ Appendix E: Management Organization Business Plan □ Appendix E: Business Plan Attachments A through M
+□ Appendix E: Management Organization Business Plan □ Appendix E: Business Plan Attachments A through M response that meets the standard will:

-Evaluation Criteria based on Business Plan
+Evaluation Criteria based on Business Plan A

 - 1. Present a clear description of the contractual relationship and accountability between the management organization and the school's governing board that is consistent with the school's mission and educational program. - 2.
 Provide a clear description of the services to be provided by the management organization. - 3.
 Present a coherent delineation of the roles and responsibilities between the school's governing board, management, and the management organization. - 4.
 Provide evidence of the capacity of the board to conduct a thorough and independent evaluation of the management organization that is consistent with the school's accountability requirements; and - 5.
-Present rigorous performance expectations for the management organization and how the board will hold the management organization accountable for meeting those expectations.
+Present rigorous performance expectations for the management organization and describe how the board will hold the management organization accountable for meeting those expectations.